oracle/macaron/docs/source/pages/tutorials/npm_provenance.rst

         is_component(component_id, purl),
         match("pkg:npm/semver@.*", purl).

-In this final policy, we declare (``.decl``) a new rule called ``exception`` that utilises more regular expression in its ``match`` constraint.
-For this tutorial we have set the exception to accept any versions of ``semver`` that starts with a number between 0 and 6 using the regular expression range component of ``[0-6]``.
+In this final policy, we declare (``.decl``) a new rule called ``exception`` that utilises more regular expression in its ``match`` constraint to exclude artifacts that were published before provenance generation was supported.
+For this tutorial, we have set the exception to accept any versions of ``semver`` that starts with a number between 0 and 6 using the regular expression range component of ``[0-6]``.
 Then we modify the previous ``Policy`` so that it expects the same three checks to pass, but only if the exception rule is not applicable -- the exclamation mark before the exception negates the requirement.
 Finally, we add a new ``Policy`` that applies only to those artifacts that match the exception rule.

 When run, this updated policy produces the following: